 “Some of the most prominent and successful companies have built their businesses by lulling their customers into complacency about their personal information.
 They’re gobbling up everything they can learn about you and trying to monetize it.
 We think that’s wrong.
 And it’s not the kind of company that Apple wants to be.”

 Inevitably, strengthening Apple’s offerings has meant a shift toward AI.
-This year, Apple unveiled a new machine learning framework called Core ML, which will give its iOS developer community the ability to create apps that leverage more on-device computation using machine learning.
+In mid-2017, Apple unveiled a new machine learning framework called Core ML, which will give its iOS developer community the ability to create apps that leverage more on-device computation using machine learning.
 Core ML also has computer vision and natural language processing frameworks that enable apps to label photos and objects and identify languages.
+The company also broadcast it’s making AI a dedicated effort by hiring John Giannandrea as Chief of Machine Learning and AI Strategy.

 AI M&A TRENDS

-The new AI focus has been echoed in its M&A moves, and Apple has ranked as the second most active corporate acquirer of AI startups, with a total of 11 AI-related acquisitions over the past 5 years.
-Recent deals include Apple’s acquisition of image platform REGAIND in September, as well as its acquisition of Lattice Data at a $200M valuation in May.
+The new AI focus has been echoed in its M&A moves, and Apple has ranked as the second most active corporate acquirer of AI startups, with a total of 12 AI-related acquisitions over the past 5 years.
+More recent deals include Apple’s acquisition of Init.ai, image platform REGAIND, as well as its notable acquisition of Lattice Data at a $200M valuation last May.

 Even looking only at its largest acquisitions, there’s a recent trend of Apple spending big on startups employing machine learning.

-With the company now designing its own machine learning GPU-based hardware for the iPhone, we could see more acquisitions in this area.
+With the company now designing its own machine learning GPU-based hardware for the iPhone X, we could see more acquisitions in this area.

 Apple’s strength in designing purpose-built chips will come in handy as corporates like Intel, Qualcomm, and Google put billions behind machine learning-specific chips for data centers and devices.

 Presently, the chip world is white hot, with incumbents and venture-backed startups looking to take on the preeminent GPU maker Nvidia.
-By adding an Apple-designed GPU to its latest iPhone, the company is clearly taking the hardware front of AI seriously.
+By adding an Apple-designed GPU to the 10th anniversary iPhone X, the company is clearly taking the hardware front of AI seriously.

 But for Apple to mount a meaningful offense here, it needs success on the software and data fronts.